Teaching English in Russia Pros and cons of different jobs

 Russia is one of several countries in Europe but outside the EU, where you are not restricted by passport.
 This means that teaching English in Russia is an option for people of all nationalities.
-Tim is an Australian teaching there and told us more about the pros and cons of the different English teaching jobs in Russia.
+Tim is an Australian English teacher in Russia and told us more about the pros and cons of the different TEFL jobs in Russia.

 If you hail from a climate of intense heat, unrelenting sandstorms and free-market capitalism then keep reading.
 I’m here to provide any potential comrades with an insight into the life of teaching English in Russia.

 Let’s begin with exactly how you want to work hard for the money, and for the benefit of the motherland.
 There are 3 main ingredients in the Russian teaching scene: being a governor/governess, teaching adults in a language school and teaching children in a private kindergarten.

 So, to keep things simple, honest and open here is a very abridged list of pros and cons of the jobs for anyone wanting to teach English in Russia, based on my experiences.